 ~John Burke, President of the National Association of Drug Diversion Investigators

 Critics of opioid replacement therapy are quick to point out that even with safeguards in place, Suboxone can still be diverted and abused.
-Even proponents of opioid replacement therapy admit that replacing one opioid with another – even a less-potent, less-addictive one – is contrary to the abstinence-based models of many recovery programs.
+Even proponents of opioid replacement therapy admit that replacing one opioid with another – even a less-potent, less-addictive one – is contrary to the evidence-based models of many recovery programs.

 The Center for Substance Abuse Research at the University of Maryland reports that police seizures of Suboxone skyrocketed from 2003 to 2010, increasing from 21 to more than 8000.